 Amanda Mushal, Associate Professor, Department of History

-Felice Knight, Visiting Assistant Professor, Department of History
+Felice Knight, Assistant Professor, Department of History

 Tessa Updike, Archivist, Daniel Library